Tuesday, August 04, 2009

-Nifty Bees - An Update
+Nifty Bees - Update

 niftybeesNifty Bees is the first Exchange Traded Fund (ETF) in India launched by Benchmark Funds.
 The NSE Code is NIFTYBEES.
 Recently I have been receiving many email queries from our regular visitors about whether one can trade, take delivery and so on.
 This update is to clarify their doubts and add some more details about it.